joeyparrish/pokeheim/README.md

    ```
 4. Edit/add JSON files in your folder using the English version as a template:
    https://github.com/joeyparrish/pokeheim/blob/main/Pokeheim/Assets/Translations/English/
+5. Add yourself to the list of Translators in `Pokeheim/Credits.cs`
-5. Commit those changes and send a pull request:
+6. Commit those changes and send a pull request:
    https://github.com/joeyparrish/pokeheim/compare